Eiad/social-support-portal-react/README.md

 ## Support

-For questions or issues, please contact the development team.
+For questions or issues, please contact me.

 ---

-Built with care for accessible government services
+Built with ❤️ for Northbay Solutions team